Chicken Piccata

 Capers in Chicken Piccata

-If you think your kid (or partner) MIGHT like the sauce, but might be thrown off by the capers, leave them whole.
-You can pretty easily pluck out whole capers, but once they are chopped up into the sauce they are quite hard to retrieve.
+If you think your kid (or partner) MIGHT like the sauce but might be thrown off by the capers, leave them whole.
+You can pretty easily pluck out whole capers, but once they are chopped up into the sauce, they are quite hard to retrieve.

 What to Serve With Chicken Piccata

-Other Chicken Skillet Pan Sauce Meals!
+More Chicken Skillet Pan Sauce Meals

 - How to Make a Pan Sauce

-- Chicken with White Wine, Leek, Spinach and Arugula Pan Sauce
+- Chicken with White Win e, Leek, Spinach, and Arugula Pan Sauce

 - Chicken with Arugula and Mustard Pan Sauce